This post may contain affiliate links. Please see my disclosure policy for more details.

 If you want to work with animals long term, start with sites like MadPaws for experience (or a dog walking company), then consider starting your own pet care business if you enjoy it.

-To learn more, have a browse through my other relevant blog posts:
+To learn more, have a look through my other relevant blog posts: